orff/OpenClockStandard/README.md

 ## Examples

-This layout is used for example JSON in the /json folder.
-It uses all the supported layer types and has options added for each layer to store the properties.
+This layout is used for example JSON in the /examples folder.
+It uses the supported layer types and has options added for each layer to store extra properties.

 ![Example Image](images/Examples.JPG)